HemantShankar/Track-Work/README.md

 # Frameworks

-This website uses React and Bootstrap as the frameworks.
+This website uses React and Bootstrap as frameworks.

 ## Features!
 - Dynamic Background